shundhammer/qdirstat/README.md

     Thus, `'Don't do this'` becomes `'Don'\''t do this'`.

     This is certainly not what most people expect.
-I just wonder how much other software is out there that does it the intuitive way: Just escape the single quote with a backslash (`'Don\'t do this'`).
+I just wonder how much other software is out there that does it the intuitive (yet wrong) way: Just escape the single quote with a backslash (`'Don\'t do this'`).

     Of course, such file names should be avoided entirely, but you can't help some slightly broken MP3 ripper program doing it, so it needs to be handled